 Welcome to the Cannon Valley Trail.
 At this point, the Cannon Falls city trails merge with the Cannon Valley Trail.
-The Cannon Falls Ball Field and Ski Access will be coming up shortly.
+The Archie Swenson Fields access will be coming up shortly.
 Trail attendants service the information booth on weekends April – October.
+Parking, restrooms are available.

 Mile 1.6 – Prairie